State Flower

 Adopted: 1901, Updated: 1971

-Also includes the State Flower Song, "Bluebonnets" by Julia Booth and Lora Crockett (adopted 1933); State Bluebonnet Festival, Chappell Hill Bluebonnett Festival (adopted 1997); State Bluebonnet City, Ennis (adopted 1997); State Bluebonnet Trail, Ennis (adopted 1997)
+Also includes the State Flower Song, "Bluebonnets" by Julia Booth and Lora Crockett (adopted 1933); State Tartan (1989); State Bluebonnet Festival, Chappell Hill Bluebonnet Festival (adopted 1997); State Bluebonnet City, Ennis (adopted 1997); State Bluebonnet Trail, Ennis (adopted 1997)

 Endemic to our state, bluebonnets grow from central Texas’ Blackland Prairie to the Big Bend, thriving in the Edwards Plateau’s arid conditions and often forming expansive carpets in pastures and along highways.
-Ennis, south of Dallas, is the state’s “Official Bluebonnet City,” and Burnet in the Hill Country is the “Bluebonnet Capital of Texas.”
+Ennis, south of Dallas, is the state’s official “Bluebonnet City.”
 Portrayals of bluebonnets grace Texas galleries and living rooms, none more treasured than the original oil paintings of W.A.
-Slaughter, 1923-2003, a self-taught as a landscape painter.
+Slaughter, 1923-2003, a Lutheran minister and self-taught landscape painter.

 So, it is fortunate the 1901 Legislature turned down a proposal for the cotton boll to be the state flower, choosing instead Lupinus subcarnosus.
 Otherwise, historian Jack Maguire’s ode could not have been written: “The bluebonnet is to Texas what the shamrock is to Ireland.”